acadonis/Project-2/README.md

 ### Approach taken

-Our first decision was to agree on pair-programming the app, given the limited two day window and need to work closely together to agree functionality and design elements.
+Our first decision was to agree on pair-programming the app, working on a single laptop, given the limited two day window and need to work closely together to agree functionality and design elements.

 We then reviewed the available public APIs that had information on cocktails available.
 After reviewing that it would fit with our ingredients led approach, we chose [TheCocktailDB](https://www.thecocktaildb.com/) due to it's large number of cocktails easily searchable by ingredients.